jindigiordano/phase-0-tracks/version-control/git-definitions.md

 * What is a branch and why would you use one?

 A branch is a continuation of the original project that further develops another feature or goes in another direction.
-You would use one to keep the integrity of the original basis until the new feature is completely finished.
+Changes to a feature branch are independent from the master so you would use one to keep the integrity of the original until the new feature is completely finished.

 * What is a commit?
 What makes a good commit message?